Research & Development

 UNIKid Stability Study

-Two German clinics, Universitatsklinikum Dusseldorf and Fertility Center Berlin are collaborating in a stability study of the vaginal microbiome.
+The German clinic Universitatsklinikum Dusseldorf is conducting a stability study of the vaginal microbiome.
 The ReceptIVFity test is used to look at the stability of the microbiome in a 4 month period.
 We suspect that the microbiome resulting in a high profile is most stable and a ‘low’profile will be most likely to change over time.

 Two trials at Zealand University Hospital – Denmark